Clinica Evangelica Morava – Honduras

 The town of Ahuas is located in eastern Honduras, about 30 miles from the Atlantic coast, and up the Patuca River from the town of Brus Laguna.
 This region of Honduras is known as La Mosquitia.
 The landscape is tropical, with thick forests, few roads on the savannah, and many rivers.
 Miskito villages are scattered mostly along rivers, several large lagoons, and the Caribbean Coast.
 The rainy season lasts from June trailing off into December.
 The dry season is from January to May.
 Most of the year the temperature varies between the mid 70’s and 80’s F, and rarely below 65 degrees or above 95 degrees.
 A brisk ocean breeze usually moderates this tropical climate.

-Visitors usually fly into the city of La Ceiba, Honduras.
-Flights are easier to schedule into San Pedro Sula, however, and many chose to take the four-hour taxi into La Ceiba from the San Pedro airport, providing some views of the former Banana Republic’s scenic countryside.
-Very reasonable taxi service is available in the cities (but be sure you agree on a price before you get in the taxi).
+International visitors fly into the city of San Pedro Sula, Honduras, and then take a connecting flight to the city of La Ceiba on the Aerolíneas Sosa airline.
+Alternatively, some chose to take the four-hour taxi from the San Pedro Sula airport into La Ceiba, providing some views of the former Banana Republic’s scenic countryside.
+Very reasonable taxi service is available in the cities (but be sure to agree on a price before you get in the taxi).
 A reservation will be made in advance at the Gran Hotel Paris in downtown La Ceiba.
-No commercial flights are currently offered into Ahuas.
-Most travelers prefer to have Alas de Socorro (based in Ahuas) fly one of their Cessna 206’s into La Ceiba to pick them up.
-For more adventure, one can fly commercial on a twin turboprop with SOSA or AeroCaribe to Puerto Lempira, then board a fast outboard to cross the lagoons.
-We can help arrange either route.
-Once arriving in Ahuas a representative will meet arriving visitors.
-The return trip to either La Ceiba or San Pedro Sula is usually the reverse of the incoming flight.
+Aerocaribes de Honduras airline offers flights from La Ceiba to Ahuas.
+Another alternative from La Ceiba to Ahuas may be to fly Alas de Socorro (based in Ahuas) in one of their Cessna 206 airplanes.
+Once arriving in Ahuas, a representative will meet arriving visitors.
+The return trip is usually the reverse of the incoming flight.

 For current information please visit the Honduran embassy website appropriate for one’s home nationality.
 United States citizens can obtain current visa information from the website of the Honduran Embassy in Washington, DC.
-Americans are normally granted a visa upon arrival in Honduras to stay for up to 30 days.
-An advance visa application is not necessary, and a 30-day visa can be extended up to three months.
+Americans are normally granted a visa upon arrival in Honduras to stay for up to 90 days.
 At immigration at the airport a yellow slip of paper, the visa itself, will be stapled into passports and but be returned upon departure.
 When departing Honduras travelers must pay an airport tax in US Dollars.

 Traveler’s Health & Safety